Hearing Impaired Resource

 The role of the resource base is to support the Deaf and Hearing Impaired students educationally, socially and emotionally to ensure they are fully included in school life alongside their hearing peers.
 Students are encouraged to become confident, independent members of the school community through support from a Key Worker.
 In addition to this we provide a Social and Communication Skills Scheme (Lego Club) within the Resource Base.

-If you would like to arrange a visit please contact us to make an appointment.
+Please contact us if you would like to arrange a visit or make an appointment.

 As far as possible, students access the curriculum by attending mainstream lessons with their hearing peers.
 A number of lessons are taught in the Resource Base where there are also opportunities to consolidate and reinforce learning that has taken place in the mainstream classroom.